boyter/lc/README.md

 	formatted IE CLI viewable
 	JSON
 	CSV
+	SPDX

 command line options include, deep guess, confidence, path, database file, short licence name to classify everything under by default

-Probably want to have something that allows you to specify which extensions to look for explicitly to speed things up
+Probably want to have something that allows you to specify which extensions to look for explicitly to speed things up Having the SPDX version would be nice although currently just targetting 2.1